perforce/helix-authentication-service/docs/Identity_Providers.md

 1. Set the `SAML_NAMEID_FORMAT` environment variable to the value `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
 1. Make sure the Perforce user email address matches the user in Active Directory
+1. Configure the extension to use `nameID` as the `name-identifier` value.

 ## Okta

-Configuring the authentication service with Okta is fairly straightforward.

 ### OpenID Connect

-1. On the Okta admin dashboard, create a new application (helps to use "classic ui").
+1. On the Okta admin dashboard, click the **Create a New** application button (helps to use "classic ui").
 1. Select *Web* as the **Platform** and *OpenID Connect* as the **Sign on method**.
 1. Provide a meaningful name on the next screen.
 1. For the **Login redirect URIs** enter `{SVC_BASE_URI}/oidc/callback`
 1. For the **Logout redirect URIs** enter `{SVC_BASE_URI}`
-1. On the next screen, copy the **Client ID** and **Client secret** values to the `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` environment variables respectively.
+1. On the next screen, find the **Client ID** and **Client secret** values and copy to the `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` service settings.
 1. From the *Sign On* tab, copy the **Issuer** value to `OIDC_ISSUER_URI`.
-1. Restart the service.
+1. After changing the service settings, restart the process.

-If you have already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using the credentials for a user that is assigned to the application.
+If you are already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using the credentials for a user that is assigned to the application.
 Otherwise you will immediately go to the "login failed" page, and the only indication of the